wikichua/SAP/wiki/wiki.md

 1. Failed Queue/Job - Retry on the platform itself, glance at the pending, notify, reserved, priority and delayed jobs count (Redis)
 1. Security - Honeypot to prevent spamming.
 Settings data store as encrypted in database (manually trigger)
 1. Model Events - Developer could push additions operation into *onCreatedEvent*, *onUpdatedEvent*, *onDeletedEvent*, *onCachedEvent* methods.
 1. File Managers - App & Site specific.
-User will only get access to its own brand management.
+User will only get access to its own brand management. (auto optimizing images)
 1. Cronjob Admin - Developer just need to write the script using Artisan Command, then commit.
 The CRUD have to be done in the Admin Panel.

 ## Requirements